EPC Group - Enterprise Microsoft AI, SharePoint, Power BI, and Azure Consulting

 Government Agencies (FedRAMP)

-Government boards overseeing AI systems processing federal data must ensure FedRAMP authorization before deployment.
+Government boards overseeing AI systems processing federal data must ensure FedRAMP-aligned consulting expertise work before deployment.
 FedRAMP requires NIST 800-53 control implementation (325+ controls for Moderate impact level), continuous monitoring (ConMon), and formal Authorization to Operate (ATO) from the agency Authorizing Official.

-AI systems must be deployed within FedRAMP-authorized cloud environments (Azure Government, AWS GovCloud).
+AI systems must be deployed within FedRAMP-aligned consulting expertise cloud environments (Azure Government, AWS GovCloud).
 Boards should review monthly ConMon deliverables, approve Significant Change Requests (SCR) before AI system updates, and ensure NIST AI Risk Management Framework (NIST AI RMF) compliance.
 Government AI systems face strict transparency requirements and public scrutiny, requiring robust explainability and bias testing.

 Common Board AI Governance Mistakes to Avoid